What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 Net neutrality versus profit

-This means service providers are no longer blind.
-They can look inside the data packets on their networks and see what traffic is passing through.
+With deep packet inspection, service providers are no longer blind to the traffic on their networks.
+They can look inside the data packets and see what is passing through.

-What they found made them less sympathetic to the idea of net neutrality.
+What they found when they looked made them less sympathetic to the idea of net neutrality.

 The case for dropping net neutrality

-Yet intense competition drives margins down.
-Few make fortunes from providing basic internet services.
+Yet intense competition drives their margins down.
+Few service providers make a fortune from providing basic internet services.
 Dumb pipes don’t make for high profits.

 Contrast this with the billions media companies earn distributing content on telecommunications networks.